 Where is the bypassed oil?
 That’s the question 4D seismic answers better than any other technology.
 Changes in fluid saturation detected by 4D seismic amplitude difference maps enable reservoir engineers to identify bypassed oil zones that production data alone would never reveal.

-At the Schiehallion field west of Shetland, 4D seismic programs have guided infill drilling by identifying areas where water flood sweep efficiency was lower than the simulation model predicted, directing wells toward remaining oil accumulations.
+At the Schiehallion field west of Shetland, 4D seismic programs have guided infill drilling by identifying areas where water flood sweep efficiency was lower than the simulation model predicted.
+4D seismic-guided infill drilling at Schiehallion has been credited with adding more than 100 million barrels of incremental recoverable reserves through identification of bypassed oil compartments missed by the original development plan (per UK Oil and Gas Authority lessons-learned report).

 Translating 4D Seismic Insights Into Production Decisions